Close

-Professional Development Opportunity for Educations in Grades 5-12
+Professional Development Opportunity for Educators in Grades 5-12

-Teachers, a new professional development opportunity begins February 12, 2026!
-New College of Florida is proud to announce a transformative project funded by the U.S. Department of Education for teachers grades 5-12.
-Our grant, Invigorating Liberty and Self-Governance: First Principles for 21st Century America honors the United States Semiquincentennial, the 250th anniversary of America and the Declaration of Independence.
+Teachers, a new professional development opportunity continues on September 17, 2026!
+New College of Florida is proud to announce a transformative project funded by the U.S. Department of Education for teachers in grades 5-12.
+Our grant, Invigorating Liberty and Self-Governance: First Principles for 21st Century America, honors the United States Semiquincentennial, the 250th anniversary of America, and the Declaration of Independence.
 NCF’s program offers local teachers and students the opportunity to connect deeply with the ideas and principles that shaped our nation, and to cultivate habits of liberty and self-governance that will sustain our republic.

 TEACHER STIPEND & ELIGIBILITY

-- Continuing Education Credit: Opportunity for participating teachers to earn hours toward professional educational requirements.
+• Continuing Education Credit: An opportunity for participating teachers to earn hours toward professional education requirements.

-- Completion Requirement: To qualify for the stipend, participants must complete at least 80% of the scheduled program hours and complete a pre- and post- test.
+• Completion Requirement: To qualify for the stipend, participants must complete at least 80% of the scheduled program hours and a pre- and post-test.

 PROGRAM HIGHLIGHTS